cwwang1979/MICCAI_ATEC23challenge/README.md

 ### Testing Cohorts
 180 tissue cores collected of HGSOC patients are collected from the tissue bank of the Tri-Service General Hospital and the National Defense Medical Center, Taipei, Taiwan.
 In order to test the model generalizability on unseen data, an independent and separate testing data set is provided for evaluation of models on not only sensitivity and specificity, but also on generalizability for practical usages.
 The data link will be released after submitting the [Registration Form](https://drive.google.com/file/d/1u4voqFVtPyhF6OMbmtUHh5JK37Aj_mRJ/view?usp=sharing).

-### Ethics Approval
-For both training and testing datasets, ethical approvals have been obtained from the research ethics committee of the Tri-Service
-General Hospital (TSGHIRB No.1–107–05–171 and No.B202005070).

 ## Organizers
 - Prof. Ching-Wei Wang
 Professor, Graduate Institute of Biomedical Engineering and Graduate Institute of Applied Science and Technology,